coatyio/coaty-js/docs/man/migration-guide.md

   `CommunicationOptions.shouldEnableCrossNamespacing`).
 Communication events are only routed between agents within a common namespace.
 This feature is backward-compatible with Coaty 1.
-* `CommunicationManager.observeRaw()` no longer emits messages for non-raw Coaty communication event types.
+* `CommunicationManager.observeRaw()` no longer emits messages related to Coaty communication patterns.

 We abandon *partial* Update events in favor of full Update events where you can choose to observe Update events for a specific core type or object type, analogous to Advertise events.
-This optimizes messaging traffic because Update events are no longer submitted to all Update event observers but only to the ones interested in a specific type of object.
+This reduces messaging traffic because Update events are no longer submitted to all Update event observers but only to the ones interested in a specific type of object.

 * Stop publishing partial Update events using `UpdateEvent.withPartial()`.
   Replace them by full Update events.
 * Stop using `UpdateEventData.isPartialUpdate()`,
-  `UpdateEventData.isFullUpdate()`, and `UpdateEventData.objectId` and
+  `UpdateEventData.isFullUpdate()`, `UpdateEventData.objectId` and
-  `UpdateEventData.changedProperties` getters.
+  `UpdateEventData.changedProperties` as these getters have been removed.
-* Stop publishing full Update events using `UpdateEvent.withFull()`.
-Use `UpdateEvent.withObject()` instead.
+* Rename `UpdateEvent.withFull()` to `UpdateEvent.withObject()`.
-* Stop observing Update events with `CommunicationManager.observeUpdate()`.
+* Stop observing Update events with `CommunicationManager.observeUpdate()` as this method has been removed.
 Use either `CommunicationManager.observeUpdateWithCoreType()` or `CommunicationManager.observeUpdateWithObjectType()`.

 ### Changes in Sensor Things